Chuibility/inspinia/README.md

 # INSPINIA IN+ - WebApp Admin Theme

-Version v2.7
+Version v2.7.1

 [Origin Project](https://wrapbootstrap.com/theme/inspinia-responsive-admin-theme-WB0R5L90S)

 This is only a demo!
-If you want to use it, please purchase $18 for it on {wrap}Bootstrap
+If you want to use it, please purchase $36 for it on {wrap}Bootstrap.

 ## Introduction